avyjohar/DL_Project4_Distracted/README.md

 ## Dataset

-Download the dataset from the [Kaggle competition page](https://www.kaggle.com/c/state-farm-distracted-driver-detection) and extract it.
+Download the dataset and extract it.
 Update the `dataset_path` in the code to point to the dataset's location on your system.

 ---